Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 Furthermore, some compilers, such as GCC, have basic support for target offloading, but do not enable these features by default and/or achieve poor performance.

+On the ZIH system, compilers with OpenMP target offloading support are provided on the partitions `ml` and `alpha`.
-On the ZIH system, two compilers with good performance can be used: the NVIDIA HPC compiler and the IBM XL compiler.
+Two compilers with good performance can be used: the NVIDIA HPC compiler and the IBM XL compiler.

 #### Using OpenMP target offloading with NVIDIA HPC compilers

 * Load the module environments and the NVIDIA HPC SDK as described in the [OpenACC](#using-openacc-with-nvidia-hpc-compilers) section
 * Use the `-mp=gpu` flag to enable OpenMP with offloading
 * `-Minfo` tells you what the compiler is actually doing to your code
-* The same compiler options as linked above are available for OpenMP, including the `-gpu=ccXY` flag as mentioned above.
+* The same compiler options as mentioned [above](#using-openacc-with-nvidia-hpc-compilers) are available for OpenMP, including the `-gpu=ccXY` flag as mentioned above.
 * OpenMP-secific advice may be found in the [respective section in the user guide](https://docs.nvidia.com/hpc-sdk/compilers/hpc-compilers-user-guide/#openmp-use)